foundata/guidelines/python-style-guide.md

 **Reasoning:**

 - A type checker may skip or weaken checking inside unannotated functions.
 Complete function signatures therefore provide more value than sporadic hints.
-- Type hints support static analysis and editor tooling; Python remains dynamic at runtime, so external data still requires validation.
+- Type hints support static analysis and editor tooling, but they are erased at runtime and provide no security guarantee.
+Trusting an annotated type on untrusted data creates injection and path-traversal risks that the type checker will silently approve, so external data must be validated at the boundary regardless of its static type.